cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 ```
 {{% /expand%}}

+{{% notice note %}}
-> **NOTE:** In previous versions of CloudBees CI Configuration as Code (CasC) for Controllers the `version` field of the `bundle.yaml` file had to be modified in order for an update to be triggered for controllers using that bundle.
+In previous versions of CloudBees CI Configuration as Code (CasC) for Controllers the `version` field of the `bundle.yaml` file had to be modified in order for an update to be triggered for controllers using that bundle.
 This is no longer required as any change in any file in a bundle will trigger a bundle update for any controllers using the updated bundle.
 However, it is still considered a best practice to increment the bundle version.
+{{% /notice %}}

 25. Commit the `bundle.yaml` file directly to the `main` branch of your `ops-controller` repository. ![Commit bundle.yaml](commit-bundle.png?width=50pc)
 26. The contents of your copy of the `ops-controller` repository in your workshop GitHub Organization should match the following screenshot: ![Repository contents](repository-contents.png?width=50pc)
 27. Finally, navigate back to the top level of your Ops controller, click on the **controller-jobs** folder and then click **Delete Folder** in the left menu.
 When the updated configuration bundle is applied to your Ops controller it will add the `controller-jobs` folder back. ![Delete folder](delete-folder.png?width=50pc)